bvanheu/pytoutv/README.md

 CLI
 ===

-Four commands are available using the command line interface tool, which, after installing, is simply named `toutv`:
+The command line tool is simply called `toutv`.
+Commonly used commands are:

-  * `list`: lists emissions (shows) and episodes of a given emission
+  * `list`: list available shows or available episodes of a show
-  * `info`: outputs informations about an emission or an episode
+  * `info`: output informations about a show or episode
-  * `fetch`: fetches (downloads) a complete episode or all episodes of a given emission
+  * `fetch`: fetch (download) a show or all episodes of a show
-  * `search`: searches amongst emissions and episodes
+  * `search`: search for a keyword amongst shows and episodes

-Additionnal features are available, like fetching or getting infos using a TOU.TV URL, or a caching mechanism which accelerates requests.
-Use

-    $ toutv <command> -h

-to get a detailed list of options for command `<command>`.
+  * `login`: provide credentials for Tou.TV Extra

+See `toutv -h` and `toutv <command> -h` for more complete information about commands and their usage.

 Proxy